Chelsoconn/210/test_prep.md

    On line 8, however, we reassign `myArray` to a new array, `[1, 2]`.
 Reassignments of variables never mutate the value or object that was originally referenced by that variable.
 Instead, reassignment creates a completely new value or object, and changes the variable so it references that new item.
 The reassignment, however, **does not change** any other variable that may be referencing the original item - the other variables still reference the old item.
 Thus, on lines 9, we see that the array referenced by `myArray` is now `[1, 2]`, but the array referenced by `myOtherArray` on line 10 still refers to `[1, 2, 3]`.

+8) `For Loop`

+   1) ```js
+      let names = ['Chris', 'Kevin', 'Naveed', 'Pete', 'Victor'];
+      let upperNames = [];

+      for (let index = 0; index < names.length; index += 1) {
+        let upperCaseName = names[index].toUpperCase();
+        upperNames.push(upperCaseName);
+      }

+      console.log(upperNames); // => ['CHRIS', 'KEVIN', 'NAVEED', 'PETE', 'VICTOR']
+      ```

+   2) Execute the initialization statement.
+Note that the statement may include variable declarations.

+   3. Evaluate the condition.
+The loop terminates if the condition has a falsy value.

+   4. Execute the body of the loop.

+   5. Execute the increment expression.

+   6. Return to step 2 for the next iteration.

+   - `for` loops let you see and understand the looping logic at a single glance.
+The syntax also lets you move the `index` variable from the global scope into the scope of the `for` statement, and it helps make your code cleaner and more organized.
+   - Same purpose at `while` loop with a condensed syntax that works well when iterating over arrays and other sequences
+   - A `for` loop combines variable initialization, a loop condition, and the variable increment/decrement expression all on the same line:
+   - All 3 components of the `for` loop are optional
+   - for ([initialExpression]; [condition]; [incrementExpression]) {  statement }
+     - A good way to write this:
+       - In our solution code, we initialize `i` to 10, and decrement `i` by 1 on each iteration, using the short-hand expression `i -= 1`.
+Once `i` is equal to 0, the condition provided to our `for` loop is false and the loop terminates.
+Finally, we log `'Launch!'`.